bdelbosc/beer-feedback/README.md

 - Continue the Scoresheet on a computer using a keyboard:
     - Create a PDF from your smartphone
     - Transfer the PDF by mail (or whatever) to your computer
-    - Open [BF](http://beer-feedback.surge.sh/), read the PDF from the "Load" tab and continue editing
+    - Open [BF](http://beer-feedback.surge.sh/), read the PDF from the `Load` tab and continue editing

 - Create a PDF, print it and finish with a pen

 ### My fingers are too awkward, or the app is clunky?

-Help to improve the usability, fill an issue:
+Please fill an issue to improve the usability:

 https://github.com/bdelbosc/beer-feedback/issues